Arizona Desert Palm Trees

 Four Date palms all growing together in the Middle EastFour Date Palms keeping company in the UAE.

-Can You Eat Dates From a Date Palm?
+Can You Eat Fruits From Date Palms in Arizona?

 If you learn how to Germinate Date Palm Seeds, you could have your own date harvest right in your backyard!